jackycamp/jackstack/src/pages/pvc-prereqs-in-eks.md

 The `CSI Driver` creates the actual storage (in this case an EBS block).
 Once the storage is provisioned, the `PV` is created and the `PVC` is bound to the `PV`.
 Then the pod that originally requested the `PVC` will be scheduled.

+In order to make this workflow viable specifically in AWS Elastic Kubernetes Service, there's a couple of steps you need to do.
+Else, you are left with an endless `PV` provisioning state.

 ## Create an IAM OIDC provider for your cluster

 You can follow the aws guide below to set this up, it's pretty straight forward.